pret/pokered/README.md

 - Lorelei, Bruno, and Agatha now play the Gym Leader Battle theme.
 - HP bar has been doubled in speed, having a 1 frame delay per pixel rather than 2.
 - Trainer DVs are perfect-15s.
+- The Old and Good Rods have been removed, and the Super Rod, now called the Fishing Rod, is obtained in Pewter City.
+All fishing encounter tables have been altered to roughly match the levels of the surrounding routes.
 - The protagonist is referred to in a gender neutral manner.
 - PC added to Celadon Hotel where the invisible event usually is.
 Why not?
 - Artificial Save Delay has been removed.